 What is a Notary Signing Agent?

 A notary signing agent, also known as a real estate notary, is a professional responsible for guiding borrowers through the documentation involved in closing their home loan, acting as a loan signing agent as well.
 Typically, a loan document package comprises 100 to 150 pages, many of which necessitate signatures, initials, and dates.
+A notary in Puerto Rico plays a multifaceted role, especially in luxury real estate transactions, ensuring compliance with legal standards.

 Under the National Notary Association, notary signing agents play a crucial role in overseeing loan document completion and ensuring your signature on the paperwork.
 Many of these documents will need a notary acknowledgment, necessitating the real estate notary to hold a commission as a notary public.